The Growing Role of Hyper-Automation

 - Eliminate risks

-- Optimize process, it can industrialize and scale the business
+- Optimize processes.
+It can industrialize and scale the business

-Thus, according to Renish, the ability to improve the quality of employee engagement, customer experience and the need to improve operational and service performances are some of the more prominent drivers of Hyper Automation.
+Thus, according to Renish, the ability to improve the quality of employee engagement and customer experience and the need to improve operational and service performances are some of the more prominent drivers of Hyper Automation.

 Automation initiatives mainly focus on cost reduction and increase in compliance, Renish tells me.

 In addition to those, he continues, the top benefits of Hyper Automation for businesses include:

 - Agility: the business doesn’t need to rely on a single technology for automation.
 Reliance to a suite of tools and cultural change enables organizations to achieve scale and flexibility in operations.